tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 need to write the autoloader function yourself, there's a wonderful tool called Composer which can take care of that for you.

-However if you do want to look into autoloading in more detail you can read about it in the manual here http://php.net/manual/en/language.oop5.autoload.php
+However, if you do want to look into autoloading in more detail you can read about it in the manual here http://php.net/manual/en/language.oop5.autoload.php

 PSR-0 - Autoloading Standard